-3. Basis of Consolidation
+4. Basis of Consolidation

-The consolidated financial statements include the University and all its subsidiaries for the financial year to 31 July 2016.
-The wholly owned subsidiary company, Medco (CCCU) Ltd was reactivated and started trading on 1 February 2015.
+The consolidated financial statements include the University and its subsidiary company for the financial year to 31 July 2017.
+The wholly owned subsidiary company, Medco (CCCU) Limited was reactivated and started trading on 1 February 2015.
 Intra-group transactions are eliminated on consolidation.
 The consolidated financial statements do not include the income and expenditure of the Students' Union as the University does not exert control or dominant influence over policy decisions of the union.

-4. Recognition of Income
+5. Recognition of Income